 Previous Work: Citilabs CUBE Voyager has been used to assess the impacts of proposed new roads and new developments within the MPO study area.
 Currently, the planning staff is using CUBE Voyager for modeling.
-ArcGIS/ArcView, a geographic information system (GIS) tool, was used to spatially depict and analyze data used in transportation planning.
+ArcGIS/ArcPro, a geographic information system (GIS) tool, was used to spatially depict and analyze data used in transportation planning.

 Proposed Work: Studies of major developments, as well as proposed new roads and other special projects, will be conducted to determine if the proposed improvements are justified.
 GIS-based studies of the effects of projects on critical populations will be routinely conducted as new transportation projects are identified or proposed.
 MPO staff will attend training, workshops, and conferences as needed.
-The Montgomery MPO along with members of the Technical Advisory Committee will hire a consultant to review any current individual access management polices within the Montgomery Study
+The Technical Advisory Committee and MPO Staff will continue to monitor and update the access management policy manual effectiveness and recommend edits as needed.